 Above all, if you have a family history of heart trouble, both your primary care doctor and a cardiologist can be useful resources.
 Consider talking with them sooner rather than later.
 Now is always the right time to take care of your heart, and you shouldn’t delay care because you’re not sure whether you need it.

-Your primary care doctor can help you manage things like high blood pressure, high cholesterol, diabetes and obesity, which are all known to increase risk for heart disease.
+Your primary care doctor can help you manage factors that may increase the risk of heart disease, including high blood pressure, high cholesterol, diabetes and excess weight.
 They can also help you prevent these conditions before they appear or keep them under control to stop them from becoming something that needs serious intervention.

 In addition to helping you manage heart conditions, a cardiologist can give you personalized advice and suggestions for how to be proactive about genetic risk factors, or other risk factors related to your personal health or lifestyle.
-For example, they might suggest you take a low-dose aspirin for your heart.
+For example, they can tell you if it’s safe and recommended to take low-dose aspirin for your heart.

 The earlier you start to look into your heart health – and start working on a plan to keep your heart healthy – the less you’ll need to worry about family risk factors coming into play down the line.